vhallac/Guild2Guild/readme.txt

 variables file when you log out then I will be better able to debug what went wrong.)

 == Changelog ==
+7.4.9
+- Updated to current TOC
+- added the ability to disable notification messages when the relay changes

 7.4.8
 - added the ability for a relay to step down if there are others available (passive mode)
 - /report shows the complete list of potential relays, and their versions